TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 So they solve the problem for fellow access control experts, not for everyone else.

-## Introducing Permission Panther: The Permissions Platform For Developers Who Want To Spend Less Time On Permissions
+## Introducing Permission Panther!

 _You Never Saw This Coming..._

-I’m super excited to announce a love-letter to authorization and access control of a project, Permission Panther - The Permissions Platform For Killer Apps.
+I’m super excited to announce Permission Panther - The Permissions Platform For Killer Apps.

+I wanted to build a permissions solution for devs who wanted to spend less time on permissions, and more time on their apps.

 The goal of Permission Panther was super simple: